snhstq/IBM3705_R5/README.md

 # IBM3705_R5
 ## About the 3705 emulator project
 This project aims at delivering an IBM 3705-II emulator, specifically designed to connect to the Hercules mainframe emulator.
 The 3705 emulator allows running  IBM NCP software up to NCP version 3 (The last NCP version supporting a 3705-II).
-The package also includes a 3274 PU T2 emulator as well as a 3271 Cluster emulator.
-This enables 3270 emulation software, like x3270 or tn3270,  to connect to the 3705 via using the SLDC or BSC protocol.
+The package also includes a 3274 PU T2 emulator as well as a 3271 cluster emulator.
+This enables 3270 emulation software, like x3270 or tn3270,  to connect to the 3705 using the SLDC or BSC protocol.
 In addtion, it is even possible to connect actual IBM hardware to the 3705 emulator using a Data Link Switch.

 ## Release Notes
 The main updates with Release 5 of the IBM 3705 SIMH emulator:

 1. Remote 3705:
     The 3705 is now equipped with a (virtual) diskette containing the Remote Program Loader (RPL).
-When the 3705 is activated with all channel adapters disabled, it will load the RPL from the diskette.
+When the 3705 is activated with all channel adapters disabled, it will automatically load the RPL from the diskette.
- 	This allows the 3705 to be loaded over an SDLC line.
-The channela dapters can be disabled through the SIMH config file or via the Control Panel.
+ 	This allows the 3705 to be loaded via an SDLC line connected to a local, channel attached 3705.
+The channel adapters can be disabled through the SIMH config file or via the Control Panel.
 	The RPL diskette is based on an Amdahl 4705 diskette.
 2. Full Duplex:
-     All The 3705 and all the SDLC components (i3274, DLSw and Trunk) now support full duplex mode.
+     The 3705 and all the SDLC components (i3274, DLSw and Trunk) now support full duplex mode.
 3. NModem has been renamed to Trunk.
-Trunk was IBM's original name for a SDLC connection between two 3705's.
+Trunk was IBM's original name for an SDLC connection between two 3705's.
 4. Control Panel:
-    Front Panel is renamed to Control Pabel.
+    Front Panel is renamed to Control Panel.
 The panel visualisation has been split from the main 3705 code.
-This panel visualization component runs in it's own xterm window, ensuring that messages comming out of the 3705 component remian visible.
+This panel visualization component runs in it's own xterm window, ensuring that messages comming out of the 3705 component remain visible.
     The Control Panel is now equipped with a "Load" button which can be used to restart the 3705 without having to stop and start the emulator.
 	A "disable" setting has been added to the channel A/B switches.
-By setting all Channel Adapters to disable and pressing the "Load" button, the 3705 loads the diskette wit the Remeote Prgram Loader and therefor becomes aremote 3705.
+By setting all Channel Adapters to disable and pressing the "Load" button, the 3705 loads the diskette with the Remeote Program Loader and therefor becomes a remote 3705.
 4. RS232 rework:
     The RS232 emulation has been significantly simplified and made more accurate.
 The DCE emulation is no longer located in the 3271 and 3274 emulation, but is now kept in the 3705 LIB.
     The RS232 signals are therefor no longer send across the TCP/IP connection to the 3271/3274
 6. Issue Fixes:
-	Various issues have ben resolved, including the annoying issue with i3274  whereby a logon was no longer possible after a logoff.
+	Various issues have ben resolved, including the annoying issue with the 3274  whereby a logon was no longer possible after a logoff.

 ## Installation
 Please make sure to review the issues section of the GitHub project.